teleivo/cs143/assignments/PA5J/README.md

 ## TODO

 * implement missing expression
-  * ~
-    * why is -4 not valid according to the reference parser?
   * arith ops like * (maybe create a recursive factorial func) / (I think I already tested + and -)
   * new
   * use new in dispatch test and see how that affects self